UCAS Medicine Application Guide 2025

 As part of your UCAS medicine application, you will need to provide a medicine personal statement to support your application.

 The schools that you apply to will use this as part of the interview selection process.
-The personal statement limit is only 4000 characters long and so it is important to structure your personal statement in a way that makes you stand out from the crowd.
+The personal statement has undergone recent changes in 2025 and while the limit is still 4000 characters long, it is now split into three specific questions that students need to answer.
+For more information, see our medicine personal statement changes guide.

 For more information on how to structure your personal statement and what to write, see our medicine personal statement guides.
 In addition, we also offer our personal statement 1-1 tutoring service where our expert tutors will offer advice, support and feedback when writing your personal statement.